Thomas Harold Broadbent Maufe: Further information

 By the end of the war he had achieved the rank of major, one of the youngest to hold that rank.
 After the war Maufe completed his interrupted education at Clare College, Cambridge and the Royal School of Mines where he was a member of The Chaps Club.

 Maufe served in the Home Guard as a volunteer during World War II in 28th West Riding (Otley) Bn.
 He was killed in an accident with a misfiring trench mortar during training at the age of 43 on 28 March 1942 near Ilkley.
 He is buried in Ilkley Cemetery.

 Maufe's name is listed on a war memorial on the gates of his former prep school, Nevill Holt, near the village of Medbourne, Leicestershire, along with other casualties of the world wars.

 Family

 He was the son of Frederick Broadbent and Helen Mann Maufe, of Warlbeck, Ilkley, West Yorkshire.
 He married Mary Gwendolen Carr.

-The family name was originally Muff but was changed to Maufe in 1909.
-The family part-owned the Bradford department store Brown Muff & Co.In response to their rising fortunes they left Bradford and changed their name to Maufe, thereby inspiring the local ditty: "In Bradford 'tis good enoof/To be known as Mrs Muff/But in Ilkley by the river Wharfe/'Tis better to be known as Mrs Maufe!"
+The family name was originally Muff but was changed to Maufe by deed poll in 1909.
+The family part-owned the Bradford department store Brown Muff & Co.
+In response to their rising fortunes they left Bradford and changed their name to Maufe, thereby inspiring the local ditty: "In Bradford 'tis good enoof/To be known as Mrs Muff/But in Ilkley by the river Wharfe/'Tis better to be known as Mrs Maufe!"